 The possession and/or use of fireworks (including sparklers and caps) is expressly prohibited in the residence halls.
 Disciplinary action may result in dismissal from the university.

 University furnishings are provided in student rooms and other residential areas.
 Furnishings are not to be removed from their intended/original location or removed from campus.
 Lounge and lobby furniture is provided for the community and not for personal use.
 Furniture no longer needed as a result of lofting beds must remain in the student’s room unless otherwise authorized by the Department of Residence Services.
 Waterbeds are not permitted.

 4.71 Microfridges, Refrigerators/Freezers, and Microwaves

-A personal or rented microwave (not to exceed 700 watts), microfridge, or compact refrigerator (not to exceed five cubic feet) is permitted only in the following buildings: Leebrick Hall, and Twin Towers (Beall, McDowell).
+A personal or rented microwave (not to exceed 700 watts), microfridge, or compact refrigerator (not to exceed five cubic feet) is permitted only in Leebrick Hall.
 All other residence hall rooms currently contain one Kent State microfridge or full size refrigerator.
 Therefore, students in these rooms may not bring additional microfridges, microwaves or compact refrigerators.

 Due to power consumption restrictions, only one of the following four options is permitted in each student room.
 Each of these appliances must be directly plugged into a wall outlet.

 - One microwave (not to exceed 700 watts) OR

 - Two compact refrigerators (not to exceed 5 cubic feet each) OR

 - One microwave (not to exceed 700 watts) AND one compact refrigerator (not to exceed 5 cubic feet).